BTS Part 3 — The Empire That Never Sleeps: Domination

 - The members pursued solo careers — each releasing critically successful individual work

-And yet: on Spotify, BTS still maintained over 24 million monthly listeners — more than any other K-pop boy group — with no new group content at all.
+On Spotify, BTS maintained tens of millions of monthly listeners throughout the hiatus — more than any other K-pop boy group — despite no active group promotion.

 Solo Highlights During the Hiatus